-AT&T's LTE Galaxy Note 8.0 launching on June 21 for $399.99, smartphone bundle also plannedAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's LTE Galaxy Note 8.0 launching on June 21 for $399.99, smartphone bundle also plannedAlex Wagner - Editorial Director of News and Content

 After announcing plans to carry a 4G LTE-enabled version of the Samsung Galaxy Note 8.0 last week, AT&T today spilled the all-important pricing and launch information of its upcoming slate.
 AT&T has revealed that the Galaxy Note 8.0 will be available on June 21, complete a price tag of $399.99 with a two-year commitment.
 Customers that are interested in a Galaxy double whammy will be able to pick up the Galaxy Note 8.0 for just $199.99 on contract when they also buy a Galaxy S 4, Galaxy S 4 Active or Galaxy Note II.